stacks-network/docs/_org/token.md

 href="tokenholders.html">For current token holders</a> page in this documentation.</div>

-The genesis launch makes possible the following interactions:
+The genesis block launch makes possible the following interactions:

 * Token holders can purchase names and namespaces with the Stacks token.
 Previously, names and namespaces required the purchaser to hold Bitcoin.
 Initially, this process relies on the Blockstack command-line interface (CLI).